UCLL-Full-Stack-remote/project-template/analysis/README.md

 Place the deliverables of your project analysis in this folder.

--   Project description
+- Project pitch
--   User stories
--   Domain model
+- UML class diagram
--   Entity-relationship diagram
+- Conceptual and logical entity-relationship diagram